canalun/vSQLfmt/README.md

 Hi, friends!
 This is a vscode extension for formatting SQL files🥳

+**Currently, it strongly focuses only on formatting INSERT queries.**

+(This tool is originally made by an in-house trial for productivity improvement regarding test-data generation file...!)

 ## Current Features 🎉

 ✅ format 'INSERT' queries like a table!